vRealize Automation is a key enabler in delivering those self-service consumables to our customers.

-Evaluate migration requirements for users that are looking to move from the older vRealize Automation 7 to the newer 8 or Cloud version.
+Evaluate migration requirements for users that are looking to move from the older VMware vRealize Automation 7.x to the newer VMware Aria Automation 8 or SaaS.

 Embed security and firewall rules in your workloads and configure them post-provisioning as a Day 2 action or iteratively, by updating your deployment.
 Create on-demand or assign existing NSX Security Groups directly on the design canvas and track all security groups under dedicated "Security" tab.

 VMware Aria Automation is tested and certified to work with Google Cloud VMware Engine - VMware's hosted cloud solution on Google Cloud.

 Define the naming nomenclature of your VMs with custom machine naming.

 Naming proliferation and inconsistency can quickly make a cloud environment unmanageable.
 VMware Aria Automation custom naming capability brings naming rules and templates that can apply at one project or across multiple projects to make cloud administration a lot more straightforward.